 This elective covers in more depth the treatment and management of complicated cases of binocular vision anomalies and visual-perceptual therapy.
 The course will include lectures, case presentations, and laboratory sessions to demonstrate and practice advanced therapeutic procedures.

-Opto ALV0
+Third year elective course

-Advanced Low Vision
+Opto ALV0 Advanced Low Vision